patrick-singrin/dive/README.md

 ## Component Development Guidelines

-For best practices and troubleshooting when creating new CSS components and their stories, see [src/components/README.md](src/components/README.md).
+For complete best practices, patterns, and troubleshooting when creating new Stencil components, see [src/components/COMPONENT_DEVELOPMENT.md](src/components/COMPONENT_DEVELOPMENT.md).

-**Note:** CSS variables used in your component's styles are now automatically forwarded to the shadow DOM.
-You do not need to manually forward variables—just use them in your CSS and they will be available in your Lit component.
+**Framework Migration**: The design system has been migrated from Lit to Stencil for improved CSS variable handling, Scale Design System compatibility, and simplified development experience.
+See [STENCIL_MIGRATION_SUCCESS.md](STENCIL_MIGRATION_SUCCESS.md) for details.

 ---